MateoHadzimustafic/Operational-Amplifier-Test-Board/README.md

 ## Features

-- Square Wave Generator
-- Triangle Wave Generator
-- Frequency Control
-- Amplitude Control
+- Bread board compatibility through the use of pin headers
+- Test points for positive, negative, and output terminal
-- Lipo Battery and USB-C Powered
+- Easy and efficient operational amplifier testing
-- Lipo Battery Charger

 ## Repository Structure